jvanhouteghem/udemy-course-spring-and-hibernate/udemy-course-spring-and-hibernate-step4/README.md

 >>> Today is your lucky day
 ```

-C. Setter injection with annotations and autowiring
+B. Setter injection with annotations and autowiring

 We will inject dependencies by calling setter method(s) on your class